Team-managed space permissions

 Granting this permission also grants the following bundled permissions:

-Add or remove issue watchers
+Add or remove work item watchers

 Edit any due date